top of page

 2021

-CUNY 34: Philadelphia, Pennsylvania (online conference)
+CUNY 34: Philadelphia, Pennsylvania (online conference).

 Lola Karsenti & Aya Meltzer-Asscher (2021).
 Prediction of successful reanalysis based on eye-blink rate and reading times.